havers0n/horizon-community/docs/BACKEND_MIGRATION_VISUAL.md

 │  │  const services = {                                    │ │
 │  │    authService: new AuthService(),                     │ │
 │  │    characterService: new CharacterService(),           │ │
-│  │    forumService: new ForumService(),                   │ │
-│  │    discordService: new DiscordService(),               │ │
 │  │    realTimeService: new RealTimeService(),             │ │
 │  │  };                                                    │ │
 │  └─────────────────────────────────────────────────────────┘ │